Texas Hispanic STEM Projects

 Research and Evaluation Studies

-REL Southwest has completed a comprehensive review of the research literature to identify K–12 indicators of postsecondary STEM success, with a focus on Hispanic students.
+This comprehensive review of the research literature identified K–12 indicators of postsecondary STEM success, with a focus on Hispanic students.
 The findings will help inform the research alliance's subsequent indicator study (described below) as well as identify STEM interventions that may merit further study.

-Alliance members indicated the need for a key indicator study to gain a deeper understanding of the contextual and student-performance factors that may be related to postsecondary STEM outcomes.
-At the alliance’s request, REL Southwest is conducting a study to identify key indicators that may inform future policies or interventions designed to improve Hispanic students' STEM outcomes.
+Alliance members indicated the need to gain a deeper understanding of the contextual and student-performance factors that may be related to postsecondary STEM outcomes.
+Conducted at the alliance’s request, this study identified key indicators that may inform future policies or interventions designed to improve Hispanic students' STEM outcomes.

-REL Southwest is conducting a study to examine the extent to which Texas high school students, particularly those who are Hispanic, have access to and enroll in advanced STEM coursework.
-The study will focus on the Texas Rio Grande Valley, where more than 90 percent of students are Hispanic.
-The findings will indicate whether any disparities exist by region and student subgroup.
+This study examined the extent to which Texas high school students, particularly those who are Hispanic, have access to and enroll in advanced STEM coursework.
+The study focused on the Texas Rio Grande Valley, where more than 90 percent of students are Hispanic.
+The findings indicate gaps in advanced STEM course access and completion by school locale and student subgroup.